barebox/barebox/Documentation/user/usb.rst

 The recommended way to use USB gadget is with the :ref:`command_usbgadget` command.
-While there are individual commands for :ref:`command_dfu` and :ref:`command_usbserial`, the :ref:`command_usbgadget` commands supports registering composite gadgets, which exports multiple functions at once.
+While there are individual commands for :ref:`command_dfu` and :ref:`command_usbserial`, the :ref:`command_usbgadget` command supports registering composite gadgets, which export multiple functions at once.
 This happens in the "background" without impacting use of the shell.

 .. _usbgadget_partitions: